Organizational Listening

 Two women are sitting at a desk in an office, engaged in a conversation while looking at a computer monitor.
 One woman has long brown hair and is wearing a dark blazer, and the other has long black hair and is wearing a coral-colored top.
 The office has a modern appearance with a partition, computer accessories, and some office supplies visible on the desk.

-• Metrics lag behind emerging risk
+• Metrics lag behind emerging operational risk

 Workers wearing safety helmets and blue uniforms climbing a ladder outdoors against a clear blue sky.